Program Coordinator: Shridevi Rao, email@example.com

 Forcina Hall 308, 609/771-2308

-1. Internship II requirements for the post-Master’s certification program
+1. Internship II requirements for the M.Ed program

 All students enrolled in the M.Ed program have to complete Internship II-Student teaching experience.
 Students cannot be exempted from Internship II.
 Internship II for this program is mandated by the guidelines of our accreditation agency.
 Students are required to have completed all other coursework before enrolling in Internship II.
 In some cases, students might be allowed to take one additional course along with student teaching.